Posts Tagged ‘Stereo’

 April 30, 2012

 Four years is an eternity in the fast-moving world of blog web updating, where an unvarnished amateur can win youtube renown, sign to a hot-shoe contract, succumb to a tattoo addiction and quit his board sponsor via a rap song all in the span of a week.
 In a case where the truth is even sadder than fiction, this is the 500th posting on this internet space, during which time Ali Boulala did a bid, Alien Workshop changed hands twice, Chad Fernandez’ “gargoyle” video was repeatedly yanked from youtube, Active sought protection from its creditors, Forrest Edwards arrived and Jereme Rogers left and then came back again.
 Still waiting for Antwuan Dixon to return.
-Check back for number 1000, tentatively scheduled for 2020, probably bitching about the Olympics.
+Check back for number 1000, tentatively scheduled for 2020, probably complaining about the Olympics.
 In the interim here’s Ethan Fowler’s “Visual Sound” part just because.
 And thanks for reading all this monkey business

 Funnel Cloud